MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 ![](./images/vcn_2.png "")

-3. Select VCN with Internet Connectivity, and then click on Start VCN Wizard.
+3. Select VCN with Internet Connectivity, and then click on **Start VCN Wizard**.

 ![](./images/vcn_3.png "")